iagerogiannis/CodeGenerator_v2/README.md

 # Code Generator

 Code Generator is a password management desktop application developed in PyQt5.
-It is used for production of strong passwords with fully controlled criteria, for storing those passwords in MySQL encrypted database and for updating the passwords conviniently.
+It is used for production of strong passwords with fully controllable criteria, for storing those passwords in MySQL encrypted database and for updating the passwords conviniently.
 It allows multiple users to manage their own passwords safely.

 ## User Interface